strawberry-graphql/strawberry-django/docs/guide/queries.md

 !!! tip

-    You must name your query class "Query" or decorate it with `@strawberry_type(name="Query")` for the single query default primary filter to work
+    You must name your query class "Query" or decorate it with `@strawberry.type(name="Query")` for the single query default primary filter to work

 For the single queries (like `Fruit` above), Strawberry comes with a default primary key search filter in the GraphiQL interface.
 The query `Fruits` gets all the objects in the Fruits by default.
 To query specific sets of objects a filter need to be added in the `types.py` file.